 Preheat oven to 160C and blind bake for 10 minutes and then take off the weight and bake for 20 minutes.
 Now brush the base with the egg white and bake for 2 minutes to 3 minutes.

 Let the shell cool down completely.
 In the meantime melt the butter for the filling and leave aside and then go on to make the filling by whisking the eggs, egg yolks and sugar and slowly add the cream and finally add the butter , keep whisking and add the lemon juice and grated zest.

 Now use a double boiler and cook the filling for just a few minutes till it just about begins to thicken.
 Here timing is everything and it takes a little bit of practice to take it off the heat just in time.
 Cooked a minute more and the filling curdles so be careful.
 Keep whisking over the double boiler .
-It doesn't take more than 2 minutes.
-Take ti off the heat and fill your cooled tart shell with the filling.
+Take it off the heat and fill your cooled tart shell with the filling.
 Preheat oven to 120C for 10 minutes and bake for 25 minutes to 35 minutes.